 e.
 Aiding and abetting: knowingly encouraging, assisting and or being an accessory to any act prohibited by the Student Code of Conduct.

 3. Conduct which threatens the physical or psychological health and/or safety of any person (including the person committing the act) or the sanctity of the campus, including, but not limited to physical or sexual assault;

-d.
+e.
 Stalking: any act, whether via phone, internet, or physical proximity, that, through unwanted and/or unsolicited viewing or communicating, threatens an individual's physical or emotional safety.

-e.
+f.
 Physical Attack

-g.
+h.
 Harassment: any act, whether written or verbal, via online or in person, that belittles, intimidates, or threatens the safety of a member of the University of the Arts community.

-h.
+i.
 Failure to maintain personal health, whether physical, mental or emotional, in such a way that it threatens the safety and security of the individual or the University community.

-i.
+j.
 Use or possession of firearms, fireworks, or other weapons that could be considered lethal, including those weapons in which the person has a permit.

 4. Damage to or misuse of public, private, personal or University property;